 Students and professionals hailing from the North East and the Darjeeling Hills and residing in Kolkata have faced far worse.
-There have been many reports like of Northeasterners being subjected to racist slurs and mocked as ‘carriers of coronavirus’.
+There have been many reports like this of Northeasterners being subjected to racist slurs and mocked as ‘carriers of coronavirus’.

 Such students of even premier institutions like the Jadavpur and Presidency Universities have reported abuses and name-calling.
 In many instances, police have registered complaints, but no action had been taken against the perpetrators of such shameful abuse.